organicmaps/organicmaps.github.io/content/faq/map-01-longtap.md

 ---
-title: "F.A.Q. - How to use map"
+title: How to use Long Tap?
 description: "Frequently asked questions for Organic Maps application"

 taxonomies:
   faq: ["Map"]

 extra:
-  question: How to use Long Tap?
   order: 10
 ---